michaelahlers/scala-guide/src/main/scala/examples/basic/algebraicDataTypeEssentails/interfaceDesignImprovements/readme.md

 https://github.com/michaelahlers/scala-examples/blob/a013ad5fcd16106b313565dcda37051b69699966/src/main/scala-2/examples/basic/algebraicDataTypeEssentails/interfaceDesignImprovements/setup/GetUsersRequest.scala#L3-L6

-Even before exploring further, we already see deficiencies:
+As explained, we quickly see deficiencies from the consumer's perspective:

 https://github.com/michaelahlers/scala-examples/blob/a013ad5fcd16106b313565dcda37051b69699966/src/main/scala-2/examples/basic/algebraicDataTypeEssentails/interfaceDesignImprovements/setup/UsageApp.scala#L7-L26

-It seems trivial, but what happens if we need more properties, like a user's email address, phone number, city, and region?
-We've now conflated more positive identifiers (a user's name and contact information) with demographic information (their locale) in the same query type.
+And if we need more properties, like a user's email address, phone number, city, and region?
+We've now conflated inexact identifiers (a user's name and phone number), a positive identifier (their email address), and demographic information (their locale) in the same query type.

 With more `Option` parameters, the interface and implementation get more confusing: